-G. Enforcement of Policy
+F. Enforcement of Policy

-This policy shall be enforced by officers from the Bridgewater State University Police Department or other university staff members according to their particular areas of responsibility.
+This policy will be enforced by officers the Bridgewater State University Police Department or other university staff members according to their particular areas of responsibility.

-The BSU Police Department shall strive to effectively manage crowds during demonstrations or civil disturbances to prevent loss of life, personal injury, or property damage and minimize disruption to persons who are uninvolved.
+The BSU Police Department will strive to effectively manage crowds during demonstrations or civil disturbances to prevent loss of life, personal injury, or property damage and minimize disruption to persons who are uninvolved.